6 Ways Of Building Consumer Trust In Online Advertising

 If communication looks difficult, they’re not going to engage with your brand.
 Display contact info prominently, whether you’re a one page Facebook operation or a complex brochure web page.
 Get this wrong and it will cost you.

-A good way to improve this in your PPC ads is adding a call extension.
+A good way to improve this in your PPC ads is by adding a call extension.
 Adding telephone numbers to your ads can increase click-through rates and give customers the opportunity to contact you straight away.

 Linked to this, there are “ask us a question” / chat widgets.
 Landing pages and websites with this generally convert better.
 People always want to know there’s somebody to speak to.